7h3w4lk3r/pyback/README.md

 .
 Client or server connection wait
 .
 Dump hashes with ntds and reg save methods ( files should be downloaded manually )

-# To Do
-. port scanner
-. dump browser passwords
-. shellcode execution

 # Usage
 . for linux targets:
 `pip install -r linux_requirments.txt`

 . for windows targets:
-:warning: WARNING: DO NOT USE WINE FOR WINDOWS TARGET COMPILATION :warning:

-install VCforPython from <a href="https://www.microsoft.com/en-us/download/details.aspx?id=44266"> here </a>.

 `pip install -r windows_requirments.txt`

 pyinstaller will encrease the detection rate. use version 3.1.1 only.